 BM/BME + MM Violin Performance, University of Maryland

-Among Ms. York's favorite experiences as a performer have been attending the National Orchestral Institute, playing in a winner's recital for the Crescendo Competition at Carnegie's Weill Recital Hall, and performing a fully memorized and choreographed interpretation of Copland's Appalachian Spring with the University of Maryland Symphony Orchestra.
+Among Mrs. Lahan's favorite experiences as a performer have been attending the National Orchestral Institute, playing in a winner's recital for the Crescendo Competition at Carnegie's Weill Recital Hall, and performing a fully memorized and choreographed interpretation of Copland's Appalachian Spring with the University of Maryland Symphony Orchestra.

-Ms. York is grateful to her teachers, Dr. Gerald Fischbach, Dr. James Stern, Elizabeth Faidley, and Debbie Barron, for giving her a solid foundation in technique, artistry, and pedagogy, and for instilling a lifelong curiosity in violin playing.
+Mrs. Lahan is grateful to her teachers, Dr. Gerald Fischbach, Dr. James Stern, Elizabeth Faidley, and Debbie Barron, for giving her a solid foundation in technique, artistry, and pedagogy, and for instilling a lifelong love for violin playing.

-Ms. York is a member of the American String Teachers Association, the Suzuki Association of the Americas, and the Music Teachers National Association.
+Mrs. Lahan is a member of the American String Teachers Association, the Suzuki Association of the Americas, and the National Association for Music Educators.